microsoft/code-with-engineering-playbook/observability/readme.md

 2. Alerts as Code - Alerts can be created within Azure by using Terraform or ARM templates.
 Such alerts can be source controlled and be deployed as part of pipelines (Azure DevOps pipelines, Jenkins, Github Actions etc.).
 Few references of how to do this are: [Terraform Monitor Metric Alert](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/monitor_metric_alert).
 Alerts can also be created based on log analytics query and can be defined as code using [Terraform Monitor Scheduled Query Rules Alert](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/monitor_scheduled_query_rules_alert#example-usage).

 3. Automating Log Analytics Queries - There are several use cases where automation of log analytics queries may be needed.
 Example, Automatic Report Generation, Running custom queries programmatically for analysis, debugging etc. For these use cases to work, log queries should be source controlled and automation can be built using [log analytics REST](https://dev.loganalytics.io/documentation/Using-the-API) or [azure cli](https://docs.microsoft.com/en-us/cli/azure/ext/log-analytics/monitor/log-analytics?view=azure-cli-latest).

+4. Microservices is a very popular software architecture, where the application is arranged as a collection of loosely coupled services.
+Some of those services can be written in different languages by different teams.
+Learn more [here](microservices.md).

 ### Why